Snowsita/banking-microservices/README.md

 ## Architecture

-The application is composed of two main microservices:
+The application is composed of three main microservices:

 *   **`client-service`**: Manages all the information related to the clients.
 *   **`account-service`**: Manages the bank accounts and transactions of the clients.
+*   **`api-gateway`**: Acts as a single entry point for all the services.

 Each service is a Spring Boot application with its own PostgreSQL database.